espena/sosicon/README.markdown

 No data are uploaded to the web server during the process.

 As of now, the web version only supports Shapefile conversion.
-Memory restrictions may limit the maximum SOSI file size to be successfully processed.
+Memory restrictions may limit the maximum SOSI file size that can be successfully handled.
 In such case an error message will be displayed, advising you to use a locally installed version of Sosicon instead.

 ## Features